Home » Health Conditions » Neurology » Brain Health

 In layman’s terms, dyslexia is a neurological disorder that involves specific learning disabilities.
 Symptoms include difficulties in reading, writing, comprehension, rhyming, vocabulary development and phonics.

-Dyslexia is inherited and, thanks to in depth of the human genome, scientists have located the specific gene associated with dyslexia.
+Dyslexia is inherited and, thanks to in depth studies of the human genome, scientists have located the specific gene associated with dyslexia.
 One of the attributes of the dyslexic brain is that the right hemisphere is larger.
-Many dyslexic people have larger right brain development which can give them a higher level of talent in creativity, music, mechanical, problem solving and even better intuitive skills than standard non-dyslexic people.
+Many dyslexic have larger right brain development which can give them a higher level of talent in creativity, music, mechanical, problem solving and even better intuitive skills than standard non-dyslexic people.

 In addition to the difference in brain structure, the actual neuron placement within the brain is unique.
 When compared to a non-dyslexic brain, neurons are found in a less organized manner.
 When non-dyslexic people read, they use a specific area of the brain.
 MRI studies have shown that those are the most efficient parts of the brain designated for reading.
 Neurologists have discovered that the dyslexic brain uses other portions of the brains that are less efficient.